MiahDrao97/iter_z/README.md

 ### `toOwnedSlice()`
 Allocate a slice and enumerate all elements to it from the current offset.
-This will not free the iterator if it owns any memory, so you'll still have to call `deinit()` on it if it does.
+This will not free the iterator if it owns any memory, so you'll still have to call `free()` on it if it does.
 Caller owns the slice.
 If you wish to start enumerating at the beginning, be sure to call `reset()` beforehand.

 Additionally can return a sorted slice with `toOwnedSliceSorted()` and `toOwnedSliceSortedStable()`.